nhanb/old.hi.imnhan.com/content/posts/look-ma-no-stock-theme.md

 You can find the source code to my theme [on GitHub][7].
 I don't recommend using it as-is though, since I haven't implemented many required templates (authors, tags, categories, etc.) because I don't use them.
-There's also the hardcoded footer.
-But honestly, the main reason is I just want my site to stay unique :P
+There's also the hardcoded content in footer and probably a few more places.
+Maybe someday I'll stop being lazy and fix all that. *Maybe*.

 [1]: https://github.com/duilio/pelican-octopress-theme/
 [2]: https://developers.google.com/fonts/docs/getting_started#Effects